Dental Crown Lengthening in Miami, FL

 Almost anyone can be a potential patient for the crown lengthening procedure at the office of Dr. Gallardo.
 Candidates should be in generally good health and fully understand the gum lengthening process.

 Mild swelling and tenderness may be seen over the first 24-48 hours following the crown lengthening procedure.
-Prescription and over the counter pain medications will keep patients comfortable during this time.
+Prescription and over-the-counter pain medications will keep patients comfortable during this time.
+Avoid using any type of mouth rinse during the first post-op week.
 A follow-up visit to check the healing process and remove sutures will be scheduled in seven to 10 days.

 Dr. Gallardo has many years of periodontal experience.
 His crown lengthening procedure is considered extremely safe and effective.